Sierra Lelii

-Sierra Marie Lelii (born May 4, 1993) is an American soccer player who plays as a striker for Skautafélag Reykjavíkur in the Icelandic 2. deild.
+Sierra Marie Lelii (born May 4, 1993) is an American/Italian soccer player who plays as a striker/midfielder for Þróttur in the Icelandic top-tier Besta deild kvenna.

 Early life

 Born and raised in Seminole, Florida, Lelii attended Seminole High School where she scored 74 goals and recorded 40 assists during her high school career.
 In January 2010, she helped the team win the Class 5A state title.

 College

 Lelii attended Nova Southeastern University between 2011 and 2015, playing four seasons for the Nova Southeastern Sharks in the Sunshine State Conference (SSC), injury redshirting in her junior year.
 As a senior in 2015, Lelii was an All-American and All-Region selection, winning multiple All-Conference awards including SSC Offensive Player of the Year.
 She set the new program single-season goals record and led the SSC in goals with 18.

 Playing career

 Orlando Pride

 Lelii was called into Orlando Pride preseason camp on March 14, 2016.
 She played in all of the team's preseason games and was named to the amateur squad ahead of the 2016 season.
 On July 10, 2016, Lelii was promoted to the first team roster following the temporary loss of six Pride players to their respective Olympic teams.
 She was named in the matchday squads for games against the Boston Breakers, Chicago Red Stars and Seattle Reign FC but did not play.